PikasXYZ/Multi-Functional_LINE_Notify_BOT/README.md

 There is **NO** installation required for this project.
 (Precisely, installations will be processed in Colab notebook).

-**Just open the Colab notebook** and run the code from top to bottom by clicking play buttons on the left side!
+**Just open the Colab notebook** and run the code from top to bottom by clicking play buttons on the left side one by one!

  ㅤ
 <p align="center">